- Our Program

 - Learn About Us

 - Admissions Info

 - Parent Portal

 Adolescents struggling with a variety of mental health diagnoses, behavioral problems, developmental issues, learning disabilities, substance abuse/dependence, school problems and relational difficulties find effective healing at Second Nature.
-Our adventure therapy programs along with the highly experienced admissions team at Second Nature is able to match your child’s unique circumstance to one of our many niche groups and therapists specializing in a specific population.
+The highly experienced admissions team at Second Nature is able to match your child’s unique circumstance to one of our many niche groups and therapists specializing in a specific population.

 Second Nature's student population includes, but is not limited to, the following profiles, diagnoses and conditions: